-Infection with A. invadans was first reported in farmed freshwater ayu (Plecoglossus altivelis) in Oita Prefecture, Kyushu Island, Japan in 1971 (Egusa & Masuda, 1971).
-It was later reported in estuarine fish, particularly grey mullet (Mugil cephalus) in eastern Australia in 1972 (Fraser et al., 1992; McKenzie & Hall, 1976).
-Infection with A. invadans has extended its range through Papua New Guinea into South-East and South Asia, and into West Asia, where it has reached Pakistan (Lilley et al., 1998; Tonguthai, 1985).
-Outbreaks of ulcerative disease in menhaden (Brevoortia tyrannus) in the United States of America (USA) had the same aetiological agent as the disease observed in Asia (Blazer et al., 1999; Lilley et al., 1997a; Vandersea et al., 2006).
-The first confirmed outbreaks of infection with A. invadans on the African continent occurred in 2007 in Botswana, Namibia and Zambia, and were connected to the Zambezi-Chobe river system (FAO, 2009).
-In 2010 and 2011, infection with A. invadans appeared in wild freshwater fish in Western Cape Province, South Africa and in wild brown bullhead fish in Lake Ontario in the Province of Ontario, Canada.
-Infection with A. invadans has been reported from more than 20 countries in four continents: North America, Southern Africa, Asia and Australia.
+EUS was first reported in farmed freshwater ayu (Plecoglossus altivelis) in Oita Prefecture, Kyushu Island, Japan in 1971 (9).
+It was later reported in estuarine fish, particularly grey mullet (Mugil cephalus) in eastern Australia in 1972 (11, 23).
+EUS has extended its range through Papua New Guinea into South-East and South Asia, and into West Asia, where it has reached Pakistan (16, 30).
+Outbreaks of ulcerative disease in menhaden (Brevoortia tyrannus) in the United States of America (USA) had the same aetiological agent as the EUS in Asia (3, 18, 31).
+The first confirmed outbreaks on the African continent occurred in 2007 in Botswana, Namibia and Zambia, and were connected to the Zambezi-Chobe river system.
+EUS has been reported from 24 countries in four continents: North America, Southern Africa, Asia and Australia (10).